Updated on: October 21, 2024

 FamiSafe can monitor your child’s driving safety to help you make sure they’re developing healthy habits on the road.
 It can give you detailed driving reports, including information about how often they suddenly brake, how often they speed, whether they follow traffic rules, and more.
 It will even let you receive an alert any time your child is driving dangerously.

-When it comes to location tracking, FamiSafe’s allows you to view your child’s location in real-time and set up geofenced areas of up to 0.62 miles or 1,000 meters.
-This is more than Qustodio (0.12 miles or 200 meters) but much less than Norton Family (up to 2 miles or 3,200 meters).
-Something that makes FamiSafe stand out is that its location tracking feature works both ways and allows your child to request your location as well.
-This can be useful if your child is driving and meeting you somewhere they’ve never been.
+When it comes to location tracking, FamiSafe’s allows you to view your child’s location in real time and set up geofenced areas of up to 3,280 feet or 1,000 meters.
+This is much less than Norton Family (up to 2 miles or 3.2 km), but I like how FamiSafe lets you share your location with your kid in case you’re meeting somewhere they’ve never been.

 FamiSafe offers 3 paid plans starting at $9.99 / month, but the only difference is how many devices each plan will allow you to monitor.
-Its monthly plan allows you to monitor 5 devices, while its quarterly and annual plans can monitor up to 10 devices.
-FamiSafe offers a 7-day money-back guarantee on all its plans, but this isn’t very good when Qustodio offers 30 days, and Norton Family offers a generous 60-day money-back guarantee.
+Its monthly plan allows you to monitor 5 devices, its quarterly plan covers 10 devices, and the annual plan lets you monitor an unlimited number of devices.
+FamiSafe offers a 30-day money-back guarantee on all its plans.

 Bottom Line: